asbjornu/bitbear.org/index.md

 ## Contact

-You can find and harass me on the following social networks:
+You can find and harass me on the following places:

 - [Mastodon]{:rel="me"}
 - [Facebook]{:rel="me"}